truthtellingstudy/beautiful-jekyll/bibliography.md

 ### Bibliography

+This website is based on the data and analyses of:

+J. Abeler, D. Nosenzo and C. Raymond.
+Preferences for truth-telling.
+Econometrica forthcoming.

 J. Abeler.
 A reporting experiment with Chinese professionals. mimeo, 2015.

 J. Abeler and D. Nosenzo.
 Lying and other preferences. mimeo, 2015.